 Why No Padlock will then give you a report on the page, highlighting any insecure elements on the page:

 Now that you've found which file(s) are causing your page to be insecure, it's time to make them secure.
-You do this by using an HTTPS URL to link to the file rather than an HTTP URL.
+You do this by using an HTTPS URL to link rather than an HTTP URL.

-The best way to handle this is to upload the file directly to Thinkific rather than "hot-linking" to it.
-(Hot-linking means to link from a web page to a file already hosted on another website).
+If you have an issue with a file link in a Text Lesson, the best way to handle this is to upload the file directly to Thinkific rather than "hot-linking" to it.
+Hot-linking means to link from a web page to a file already hosted on another website.
 Uploading the file to Thinkific ensures that it will be available via a secure link.

-For example, say the problem is with an image linked to from a text editor on Thinkific (e.g. the Course Description).
-You can use the Insert Image button to add it instead:
+For example, say the problem is with an image linked to from a text editor on Thinkific, you can use the Insert Image button to add it instead:

 For Developers: If the issue is with a file that you've linked to when customizing your site, upload that file as an asset.